winterstein/react-game-engine/src/book/chapter2.md

 Cassie is late getting up, so I walk into school alone.

-I pass small groups of friends chatting.
+I pass small groups of students and catch bits of conversation.

-cat is missing

-new app everyone's playing

-)
+Chatty Girl: Did you see the village notice board?
+Another cat has gone missing.

+Serious Girl: Oh no. Whose cat was it?

+I walk on.

+Boy With Glasses: Have you tried the app?

+Athletic Boy: No, I have to focus on my training.

+Boy With Glasses: But you *have* to install it. *Everyone's* on it.

+TODO ...
+TODO ...

+### The classroom

 The important thing when starting school is - Choose carefully where you sit.

 This is a key factor in both your social position and grades.
-You want to avoid (a) idiots who will drag your grades down, and (b) lepers who will follow you around like a bad smell.
+You want to avoid idiots who'll drag your grades down, and losers who'll follow you around like a bad smell.

 Last year I arrived late and got hit with both -- the hotly uncontested seat between "Moron" Murphy, and Farty Fraser.